 If you spot peeling bark on your tree, help it out by learning about the causes—and solutions—below.

-If you find any signs of pest or disease—sawdust, oozing cankers, dead leaves, or a fuzzy fungus—have a professional arborist check it out.
+If you find any signs or symptoms of pest or disease—sawdust, oozing cankers, dead leaves, or a fuzzy fungus—have a professional arborist check it out.
 He’ll let you know if you can treat the problem or if you need to remove it to keep other plants on your property out of harm’s way.